ligeiamag/ligeiamag.github.io/_winter-2021/the-artscape-suite-paul-bali.md

 **Welcome to Susiland.**

 is *she* Susi, and this the way home to her solipsistic bed?
-Exit from the Commons that we stroll upon we each found a portal here, a hole within our solo dream. the Alabaman longhairs all are neo-Nazareans, and we the new Ecclesia, by baby-steps. our pacing is a dynamo or site-prep.
+Exit from the Commons that we stroll upon? we each found a portal here, a hole within our solo dream. the Alabaman longhairs all are neo-Nazareans, and we the new Ecclesia, by baby-steps. our pacing is a dynamo or site-prep.